Asa Whitney: Death

 Asa Whitney lived long enough to see his dream become a reality; he was alive when the first transcontinental railroad was completed.
 He died in 1872, three years after the golden spike was laid, of typhoid fever.

 Legacy

 Although Whitney’s plan fell through, word began spreading of the idea of a transcontinental railroad.
-His plan inspired many young, ambitious engineers, one of which being Theodore Judah, a man who helped make the dream of a transcontinental railroad into a reality.
+His plan inspired many young, ambitious engineers, one of whom was Theodore Judah, a man who helped make the transcontinental railroad a reality.

-Whitney Avenue (later renamed Park Road) in Washington, D.C., was named after Whitney.
+Whitney Avenue in Washington, D.C., was named after Whitney.
+It was later renamed Park Road.